karanbalaji/ux-portfolio/README.md

 ## 👨‍💻 About the Developer

-**Karan Balaji** is a UX/Design Engineer from Toronto, specializing in creating conversion-driven digital experiences that bridge user needs with business goals.
+**Karan Balaji** is a Design Engineer from Toronto, specializing in creating conversion-driven digital experiences that bridge user needs with business goals.
 This portfolio showcases the intersection of design thinking, frontend engineering, and data-driven optimization.

 ### Connect
 - **Website**: [karanbalaji.com](https://karanbalaji.com/)